dharmatarha/eeg_network_pipeline/README.md

 <br> As with the Network Community Toolbox, we felt free to do so since there is no mention of a specific license / any restrictions on their website - we treat these functions as if under MIT license.
 Please cite the [Brain Connectivity Toolbox](https://sites.google.com/site/bctnet/) and the corresponding papers (see on their website and in the helps of the functions) whenever using their work.

 ### EEG data format
 We assume that data is already preprocessed (e.g. re-referenced, filtered for muscle and other artefacts, bandpass filtered to ranges of interest, source-reconstructed, averaged into ROIs based on a parcellation).
-We expect preprocessed data in 3D/4D arrays, with dimensions ROIs/channels X samples X epochs (X conditions), in one .mat file per subject.
+We expect preprocessed data in 3D/4D arrays, with dimensions `[ROIs/channels X samples X epochs (X conditions)]`, in one .mat file per subject.

-Main analysis steps include:
+### Main analysis steps and corresponding functions

-1. Connectivity measurements;
+1. __Connectivity estimation:__
+<br> Functions under `/connectivity` are used for connectivity estimation on epoch-level data (matrices with dimensions `[ROIs/channels X samples]`).
+<br> Currently we only support undirected metrics: PLV, iPLV, PLI, wPLI, ampCorr, orthAmpCorr.
+Corresponding functions have the same name.
+<br> Further functions
+<br>  `connectivitySpeedtest`   - Helper function to estimate the speed of per-epoch connectivity estimations.
+Especially helpful before surrogate data testing.
+<br>  `connectivityWrapperReal` - Wrapper for connectivity estimation on a whole dataset.

-2. Edge pruning and other network discovery/construction methods;
+2. __Edge pruning and other network discovery/construction methods:__

 3. Clustering / modularity / other network structure discovery methods;